malscent/IntervalCronGenerator/ReadMe.md

 ## Contributions
 This application was written using .Net Core 3.1.
 You will need that installed.

 Submitions, issues, and PRs are welcome.
-Please run the unit tests before creating a PR.
+Tests run automatically when you create a PR.

 Enjoy